kiriklo/bytestorage/README.md

 * Each bucket consists of a `hash(key) -> (key, value) position` map, `hash(key) -> [](key, value) positions` collision map and 3d byte slice holding `(key, value)` entries.

+### What is it good for?

+Bytestorage is a 'faster sync map', so if your keys are not changing frequently and you control storage size - it will work fine.

+### What is it not good for?

+If you have a high key changing rate and you don't want to control storage size, then you should prefer using [Fastcache](https://github.com/VictoriaMetrics/fastcache).